Jazz kissa: Impact

 Jazz kissa led Japan to an appreciation of jazz music as a high art form similar to classical music.
 Musicologist David Novak has argued that the imported technology and music in jazz kissa "helped Japanese learn how to be modern".
-According to Novak, in the 1970s and 80s free kissa, or furii kissa, emerged which were focussed on experimental music.
-These kissa were both a product of and a reaction against the culture of jazz kissa and played an important role in Japanoise music.
+According to Novak, in the 1970s and 80s venues emerged which were focused on experimental music.
+These kissa and venue were both a product of and a reaction against the culture of jazz kissa and played an important role in Japanoise music.
 Similarly, the concentrated yet communal way Japanese audiences listen to experimental Onkyokei music may have emerged from the listening practices of jazz kissa.

 The jazz kissa is a uniquely Japanese phenomenon that has no equivalent globally.
 However, in the 21st century, listening bars, influenced by Japanese jazz kissa, have begun to be opened outside of Japan.
 The Japan News reported that at least 50 establishments inspired by jazz kissa have opened in Western and Asian countries.